Column One

 How will I apply what He has made available to me?
 We need the divine intervention, "Then He opened their minds so they could understand the Scriptures" (Lk 24:45).
 The religious leaders knew the facts but missed the mark; they were so bound up with their own system and beliefs they failed to recognise the person they were looking for – Jesus who was among them (Jn 5:39).

-While all of the Bible is truth and we can learn from its teachings and principles, we must discern what is directed and relevant to a particular audience or time period, and what is valid for all people all the time.
 Although the Bible was written to others, it speaks to us (Rom 15:4).
+However, it is important to discern which parts are directed at specific audiences or periods and those that always apply to everyone.
 The foundation of application is being attentive to what God is saying and having the correct interpretation, so you do not misunderstand and misapply Scripture.
-For example, the angel's command to Joseph, "take the child and His mother and flee to Egypt" is not a directive to anyone today to buy a ticket to Egypt (Mt 2:13).
+For example, the angel's command to Joseph, "take the child and His mother and flee to Egypt," is not a directive to anyone today to buy a ticket to Egypt (Mt 2:13).
+A passage of Scripture has a single correct interpretation, but it can be applied in various ways.
+For instance, one individual may demonstrate love towards a neighbour differently from another, yet both actions fulfil the biblical general command to "love your neighbour as yourself" (Mk 12:31).
 The personal application involves listening to God's voice and acting on what He says.
 Those who attempt to take the entire Bible as if it directly applies today end up distorting the Bible.

 Scripture asks, “How can a person keep their way pure?
 By reading and applying the Word to one's life, letting it govern all they do” (Ps 119:9,11).
 “Get my words and you will live” (Prov 4:4).
 Our motivation should be to live for the glory of God.
-If we don’t put into practice what we have heard or read of what use is it?
+If we don’t put into practice what we have heard or read, it is of little use.
 Application involves listening and obeying (Deut 5:1).
-The Bible message is: don’t just listen, do what He tells us to do for it is only then can we receive the blessing.
+The Bible message is don’t just listen, do what He tells us to do, for it is only then can we receive the blessing.
 We will be punished and suffer loss if we don’t obey (Jn 2:5; Rom 2:13; Jas 1:22-25).
-Allow the miracle working power of Jesus within to transform you into what He wants you to be.
+Allow the miracle-working power of Jesus within to transform you into what He wants you to be.
 Remain obedient, teachable and humble.
-Pray, Lord give me ears to hear and help me obey.
+Pray, Lord, give me ears to hear and help me obey.

-Do not allow preconceived ideas to blind you from being open and exploring new concepts provided they don’t violate what the Bible teaches.
-There are always new methods we can learn to be more effective in our ministry for Christ.
+Do not allow preconceived ideas to blind you from being open and exploring new concepts, provided they don’t violate what the Bible teaches.
+We can adopt emerging strategies to enhance the effectiveness of our ministry for Christ.

 Applying the Bible is the duty of all Christians, "Blessed are those who hear the Word of God and obey it" (Mt 7:24-27; Lk 11:28; Jn 13:17).
 Reading it is the first step, followed by study through prayerful attention to its message asking does this passage require that I